joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-07-19-can-you-win-the-world-cup.md

 \end{aligned}
 $$

-Now, we simply have to evaluate the probability to win the third round.
+Now, we have to evaluate the probability to win the third round.
 The smart manager wins when $1-x-y > c,$ so we integrate the PDF over the winning range.
-However, since the PDF is simply the derivative of the CDF we just found, and evaluating the CDF at $0$ yields $0,$ this integral evaluates exactly to the CDF evaluated at $1-x-y:$
+Because the PDF is the derivative of the CDF we just found, and evaluating the CDF at $0$ yields $0,$ this integral is simply the CDF evaluated at $1-x-y:$

 $$
 	\begin{align}